PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY.

 Postal address: PO Box 8116, Roggebaai, 8012, Cape Town, South Africa

-Street address: The Boulevard Office Park, Block E, Searle Street, Woodstock, 7925
+Physical address: Block E, Boulevard Office Park, Searle Street, Zonnebloem 7925

 The South African Human Rights Commission:

-Webafrica Networks (Pty) Ltd. has not published a notice in terms of Section 52(2) of the Act, however, it should be noted that the information relating to Webafrica Networks (Pty) Ltd. and its services is freely available on Webafrica Networks (Pty) Ltd.’s website.
-Certain other information relating to Webafrica Networks (Pty) Ltd. is also made available on such website from time to time.
+Webafrica has not published a notice in terms of Section 52(2) of the Act, however, it should be noted that the information relating to Webafrica Networks (Pty) Ltd. and its services is freely available on Webafrica’s website.
+Certain other information relating to Webafrica Networks (pty) Ltd. is also made available on such website from time to time.

 Further information in the form of marketing brochures, advertising material and other public communication is made available from time to time.

 Information is available in terms of the following legislation to the persons or entities specified in such legislation:

 The Webafrica Networks (Pty) Ltd maintains records on the following categories and subject matters.
 However, please note that recording a category or subject matter in this Manual does not imply that a request for access to such records would be honoured.
 All requests for access will be evaluated on a case by case basis in accordance with the provisions of the Act.

 The following are records pertaining to Webafrica’s own affairs and those of its divisions, subsidiary and associated companies:

 Personnel refers to any person who works for or provides services to or on behalf of Webafrica Networks (Pty) Ltd. and receives or is entitled to receive any remuneration and any other person who assists in carrying out or conducting the business of Webafrica.
 This includes, without limitation, directors, executive directors, non-executive directors, all permanent, temporary and part-time staff as well as contract workers.
 Personnel records include the following: